 Perched above the bay across from Balnakeil House are the romantic ruins of Balnakeil Church, built-in 1617 on the site of an 8th-century Celtic monastery.
 Donald MacLeod is among the legendary local figures buried in the atmospheric graveyard here.
 MacLeod worked for the chiefs of Clan MacKay and is said to have killed at least 18 people and disposed of the bodies at nearby Smoo caves.
 A more popular figure memorialized in the cemetery is the revered Scots Gaelic poet Rabbie Burns.
 His literary legacy includes Auld Lang Syne and countless other beloved Scots works.

 John Lennon is a more contemporary bard that also has connections to Balnakeil.
 Lore says that his song “In My Life” is based on many visits he made to visit his aunt Elizabeth Parkes in Balnakeil as a youngster.
 You can find her gravestone in the churchyard.

 It isn’t hard to see why this "Glen of the Stranger" has made such a strong impression on so many!

 Scottish Highlands Guide | Ullapool

 Onward to Ullapool, one hour and forty minutes to the south of Durness.
-My home base while in Ullapool is West House, owned by Richard & Colleen Lindsay, and just a block up from Loch Broom.
+My home base while in Ullapool is West House and just a block up from Loch Broom.
 Just across the street is Ceilidh Place, a small hotel where you can have a terrific meal, enjoy live music, and peruse its eclectic bookshop and art gallery.